School greening means making sustainability for today's children and future generations the focus of curriculum and

 - Environmental Ethic (greening organizational behaviour and attitudes)

-All members of the school community will develop a personal and collective code of responsibility to Nature, the Earth, and future generations that entails constraints on individual conduct and institutional policies, and apply this environmental ethic along with sustainable development principles when making decisions that affect the school.
+All members of the school community will develop a personal and collective code of responsibility to each other, the rest of Nature, the Earth, and future generations that entails constraints on individual conduct and institutional policies, and will apply this environmental ethic along with sustainable development principles when making decisions that affect the school.

 School greening involves every member of a school community:

-- staff (secretaries, teaching assistants, cleaning staff, school bus drivers, cafeteria workers, security guards)
+- staff (secretaries, teaching assistants, cleaning staff, maintenance workers, school bus drivers, cafeteria workers, security guards, crossing guards, etc.)

 - visitors (delivery people, guest speakers, attendees at school dances or athletic events, facilities renters)